 A peaceful walk around the pretty village of Denver.
-The windmill is still operational and is a fascinating feature of this walk.
+The windmill, though under ongoing refurbishment, is a fascinating feature of this walk.

 The windmill was built in 1835 and an additional steam-powered mill was added within the following 25 years.
 During the 1930s the steam engine was replaced by a Blackstone 35hp oil engine and the steam mill refitted as an animal feed mill.
 The windmill stopped production after being struck by lightning in 1941.
 The mills' workshops developed into a separate engineering works that carried out work ranging from church organ repairs through agricultural engineering to secret Government work during World War II.
-The mill site was re-opened by the Norfolk Historic Buildings Trust in 2000 with funding from a number of sources and it is now open to the public.
+The mill site was re-opened by the Norfolk Historic Buildings Trust in 2000 with funding from a number of sources and a section of it (the tearooms) has now re-opened to the public.

 The common is predominantly grassland with some scattered shrub and is grazed by cattle.
 A dyke bisects the site and is lined with species such as eared willow, creeping thistle and white bryony.
 Open grassy areas attract ground feeding birds such as the green woodpecker.